Tanja Andersen: My story

 Three months later, I took a volunteer position at the seal hospital Zeehondencentrum Pieternuren in Holland.
 I was there from April until July 2014.
 Once again I was examining my life and its purpose.
 I had always suppressed parts of myself so that I would be accepted, when I longed to be accepted for who I was and the work I did.
 The people at the hospital accepted me as I was, and I was close to all of my coworkers.

-In 2014, I was diagnosed with a brain disease that will affect me for the rest of my life.
+I was diagnosed with a brain disease that will affect me for the rest of my life.
 I am on medication and get an annual MR scan.
 Unchecked, the disease has the potential to damage my memory.
 It was hard to swallow.
 “Now what”, I asked myself?

 I had taken a six week course at Mindjuice before my trip to the Zeehondencentrum Pieternuren.
 Afterward, they contacted me and asked me if I would be an instructor for an upcoming class, and I accepted.
 I took a basic coaching education at Mindjuice in Copenhagen, and, after a year and a half of living with various friends and family members, I rented an apartment in December 2014.